jahnavigunnam1409/metroJourney/README.md

 Mapping	Static Hyderabad Metro map (Leaflet optional) Getting Started
 Prerequisites

-Make sure you have the following installed:
+Before running the project, make sure you have the following installed:

 Python 3.9 or higher